sogloarcadius/education.benin/content/README.md

 ---
 home: true
-footer: "MIT Licence"
+footer: "Maintenance Page"
 ---

 I apologize for any inconveniance this necessary maintenance might cause you !

 Thank you for your patience.

 In the meantime, you can get in touch with me on social media !